-Well Abandonment process is a necessary operations on oil & gas wells in certain circumstances as dry wells and wells which will be completed later.
-In this article we shall explain the common procedures of how to do well plugging and abandonment process procedures in oil and gas wells.
+Well Abandonment process is a necessary operation on oil & gas wells in certain circumstances as dry wells and wells which will be completed later.
+In this article, we shall explain the common procedures of how to do well plugging and abandonment process procedures in oil and gas wells.

 Note : This procedures are to be a guide for you as it can be changed according the company policy

 Pressure monitoring at wellhead shall be possible during the temporary abandonment period and before re-entering.